musevlt/mpdaf/CoreLib/source/dvper_manual.rst

 UserLib wiki page should describe developed packages available to the consortium.

-At the same time the user package is added on the UserLib library of MPDAF, a corresponding component will be added on the MPDAF bug tracker system.
-For this, developer should give at the web site administrator (`CRAL <laure.piqueras@univ-lyon1.fr>`_) a person name and email adress.
-After that, all tickets on the user package will be by default assigned to this person who must resolve it.
+At the same time a user package is added on the UserLib library of MPDAF, a corresponding component will be added on the MPDAF bug tracker system.
+For this developers should give to the web site administrator (`CRAL <laure.piqueras@univ-lyon1.fr>`_) a person name and an email address.
+After that all tickets on the user package component will be by default assigned to this person who will resolve it.